aqutor/SMangerPanel/README.md

 # SMangerPanel
-1. The profile page, login page has so far accompished.
+1. The profile page, login page has so far been accompished.
 2. More pages are under construction.

 # Requirements